3 Weeks in Colombia Itinerary

 Bandeja Paisa (Antioquian Tray)

 A very Colombian dish that you must try during your 3 weeks in Colombia.
-It’s kind of like English breakfast, the dish includes, egg, beans, sausage, rice, avocado, arepa, chicharron, plantain, and fried pork.
-Sometimes there are other means that are included as well like ground beef.
+It’s kind of like English breakfast.
+The dish includes egg, beans, sausage, rice, avocado, arepa, chicharron, plantain, and fried pork.
+Sometimes there are other means that are included as well, like ground beef.

 Arepa de Chocolo (Sweet Corn Arepa)

-Arepas are like bread but it’s made of dried corn and pilon.
+Arepas are like bread, but it’s made of dried corn and pilon.
 It is heavy and dry in texture – it is a staple in Colombian meals.
-In this dish, the area is cooked like a pancake, on one side, it has a Colombian cheese called quesito.
-Then the area will be folded in half.
-It should be enjoyed with a warm drink and usually eaten for breakfast.
+In this dish, the area is cooked like a pancake.

 Empanadas

 You are not leaving Colombia without trying out empanadas.
-The dough is made of flour, then any meat can be added inside.
-The dough then is folded and deep-fried.
+The dough is made of flour; then, any meat can be added inside.
+The dough is then folded and deep-fried.
 Today, you can even find vegan or vegetarian empanadas.
 This food is sold almost everywhere in Colombia.

-SUMMARY OF 3-WEEKS IN COLOMBIA
+SUMMARY OF 3 WEEKS IN COLOMBIA

 I really hope that you found this 3 weeks in Colombia itinerary helpful.
 If there are other places you visited that are “must-see” but we forgot to add them here, let us know in the comment section below.